 Here’s how some of the biggest music festivals of the summer have been rocking social media.

 Osheaga – Provide Attendees with Assistance in Realtime

 The social media team for Osheaga were incredibly helpful on Twitter for the entire duration of the 3-day festival in Montreal.
 They frequently tweeted updates on which bands were playing and where, and promptly responded to questions and concerns in French and English.
-Whether you had a question about the location of the ATMs or where to buy a poncho during one of the many rain showers, you could be sure Osheaga’s bilingual social media team would respond in realtime.
+Whether you had a question about the location of the ATMs or where to buy a poncho during one of the many rain showers, you could be sure Osheaga’s bilingual social media team would respond in real-time.

 Lollapalooza – Live Stream the Event

-Live shows by artists like U2, Kenny Chesney and Coldplay have drawn millions of viewers to YouTube, and last year’s Lollapalooza webcast saw viewers spending an average of 44 minutes watching the show.
+Live shows by artists like U2, Kenny Chesney and Coldplay, have drawn millions of viewers to YouTube, and last year’s Lollapalooza webcast saw viewers spending an average of 44 minutes watching the show.

 Outside Lands – Get Creative with Mobile Apps

-Outside Lands takes place in San Francisco, one of the techiest cities in the world, and the festival reflects that perfectly by stepping it up more and more every year with cool, innovative mobile apps.
+Outside Lands takes place in San Francisco, one of the techiest cities in the world, and the festival reflects that perfectly by stepping it up more and more every year with fresh, innovative mobile apps.